-THE Astraea Lesbian Foundation for Justice is the only philanthropic organization working exclusively to advance LGBTQI human rights around the globe.
-We support brilliant and brave grantee partners in the U.S and internationally who challenge oppression and seed change.
-We work for racial, economic, social, and gender justice, because we all deserve to live our lives freely, without fear, and with dignity.
+The Astraea Lesbian Foundation for Justice is the only philanthropic organization working exclusively to advance LGBTQI human rights around the globe.
+We support brilliant and brave grantee partners in the United States and internationally who challenge oppression and seed change.
+We work for racial, economic, social and gender justice because we all deserve to live our lives freely, without fear and with dignity.

 We are proud to offer grants that benefit LGBTQ individuals who have an express need for support.
 These microgrants, as we call them, range from $25 to $650, with some flexibility depending on the request.
-Right now, microgrants are made exclusively through the Bee Winkler Weinstein Fund and are awarded to help young women that have lost family support because of their sexual orientation or gender identity in becoming self-sufficient.
-Applicants must be between 18 and 25 years old, reside in the United States, and identify as lesbian, gay, bisexual, trans, or gender nonconforming.
+Right now, microgrants are made exclusively through the Bee Winkler Weinstein Fund and are awarded to help young women who have lost family support because of their sexual orientation or gender identity in becoming self-sufficient.
+Applicants must be between 18 and 25 years old, live in the United States and identify as lesbian, gay, bisexual, trans or gender nonconforming.

 Free online dynamic database provides LGBT and ally students with the largest, most comprehensive source of LGBT scholarship and funding resources in the nation.
 Individuals can find how to apply and search scholarships available at certain campuses, state by state, regionally or nationally.
 New scholarships may be listed by a campus or any funding organization by simply logging into the database.
 There are no charges to view scholarships or to list scholarships.

 The Reaching Out LGBTQ MBA Fellowship was created as a joint effort between top business school programs and Reaching Out to demonstrate that business schools are the top destination to develop the out LGBTQ and active ally business leaders of tomorrow.
-The LGBTQ MBA Fellowship recipients each receive a minimum of $10,000 scholarship per academic year or $20,000 total scholarship, and also receive access to exclusive mentorship and leadership development programming through Reaching Out.
-47 members of The Class of 2019 will collectively receive over $1,000,000 year of their MBA experience!
+The LGBTQ MBA Fellowship recipients each receive a minimum of $10,000 scholarship per academic year or $20,000 total scholarship and also receive access to exclusive mentorship and leadership development programming through Reaching Out.
+47 members of the Class of 2019 will collectively receive more than $1 million a year of their MBA experience!

-The Committee on Lesbian, Gay, Bisexual, and Transgender History awards five prizes for outstanding work in lesbian, gay, bisexual, transgendered, transsexual, and queer history; prize descriptions are below.
-Calls for prizes are announced in the early summer of each year; submissions are due to prize committee members in the fall.
-The prizes are awarded each year in early January at the annual meeting of the American Historical Association.
+The Committee on Lesbian, Gay, Bisexual, and Transgender History awards five prizes for outstanding work in lesbian, gay, bisexual, transgendered, transsexual, and queer history; prize descriptions follow.
+Calls for prizes are announced yearly in early summer; submissions are due to prize committee members in fall.
+Prizes are awarded each year in early January at the annual meeting of the American Historical Association.
 The Boswell and Nestle Prizes are awarded in January of odd-numbered years for work published or written in the prior two years.
-The Bérubé, Lorde, and Sprague Prizes are awarded in January of even-numbered years for work produced, published, or written in the prior two years.
+The Bérubé, Lorde and Sprague Prizes are awarded in January of even-numbered years for work produced, published or written in the prior two years.

-This section describes a number of scholarships available to lesbian, gay, bisexual and transgender students.
-These scholarships offer a variety of criteria for eligibility.
+This section describes scholarships available to lesbian, gay, bisexual and transgender students.
+These scholarships offer a variety of eligibility criteria.
 This is not an exhaustive list of all the possible sources of scholarships.

-The GLBT Leadership Education & Advocacy Program and AGLCC Foundation are giving Texas students the opportunity to apply for both GLBT LEAP and AGLCC Foundation scholarships with a single application.
-Please read the important information below before completing your application.
+The GLBT Leadership Education and Advocacy Program and AGLCC Foundation give Texas students opportunity to apply for both GLBT LEAP and AGLCC Foundation scholarships with a single application.
+Read the important information below before completing an application.
 These scholarships are intended to build leadership and promote diversity in the gay, lesbian, bisexual, transgender and allied communities.
 Awards may be used for any post-secondary education, including advanced degrees as well as nontraditional or alternative programs and vocational training.